 Well taken care of Razz scooters remain reliable machines.
 They’re well suited for a low cost entry in the scooting world as long as you don’t need storage space or a high top speed.
 It’s also wise to avoid the Razz if you’re a bigger rider, as the drum brakes leave something to be desired and the physically small size of the Razz makes the cockpit a bit cramped.

-OWNER REVIEWS - Browse the Yamaha Razz Owner Reviews
+OWNER REVIEWS (13) - Browse Razz Owner Reviews REVIEW - Add Your Review

 * OEM Parts widely available